 In accordance with M.G.L.
-Chapter 41, section 106B, a Capital Improvement Planning Committee shall be appointed by the Board of Selectmen to be composed of the following: one member of the Advisory Board, one member of the Board of Selectmen, the Treasurer one member of the Brookfield School Committee (or its designee) and three or more members of the community.
-The Town Accountant shall be an ex-officio member, having no right to vote.
-The committee shall elect its own officers.
-The community members shall serve staggered three year terms.
-For the first fiscal year after the adoption of this by-law as amended, the Board of Selectmen shall appoint one community member for a one-year term, one community member for a two-year term and one community member for a three-year term.
-The purpose of the committee shall be to study proposed capital outlays involving major non-recurring tangible assets and projects which:
+Chapter 41, section 106B, a Capital Improvement Committee shall be appointed by the Select Board to be composed of nine members.
+At least two and no more than four of the members will be staff member/department heads (or their designees) from departments most involved in planning and implementing capital projects with the remaining members to be appointed from the Community at-large.
+The community members shall serve staggered three-year terms (2-2-1).
+For the first fiscal year after the adoption of this by-law as amended, the Select Board shall appoint one community member for a one-year term, two community members for a two-year term and two community members for a three-year term.
+All alternates shall be appointed annually.

+The purpose of the committee shall be to: